BlueBerry-Registry/v6-t-test-py/docs/v6-t-test-py/implementation.rst

 ``partial``
 ~~~~~~~~~~~~~~~~

-This function computes the mean, count and sample variance for a numerical column.
+This function computes the mean, count (number of observations) and sample variance for
+a numerical column.